GiviMAD/rustpotter/README.md

 Rustpotter exposes a reference to the current partial detection that allows read access to it for debugging purposes.

+## Model Types

+They used the same model names that a recognized stt.
+The following sizes are for models files trained on 1950ms of audio.
+Those are:

+- Tiny: 2 linear layer network (320K).
+- Small: 2 linear layer network (768K).
+- Medium: 2 linear layer network (2.1M).
+- Large: 2 linear layer network (3.1M).

 ## Web Demos

  The [spot demo](https://givimad.github.io/rustpotter-worklet-demo/) is available so you can quickly try out Rustpotter using a web browser.